 All kingdoms consist of four parts: Territory, a king (or ruler), subjects, and laws.

 If God’s kingdom is already here, Christ, its King, would be sitting on David’s throne (Isa.
-9:6-7), ruling from Jerusalem (Zech.
+9:6-7) and then, ruling from Jerusalem (Zech.
 8:3).
 Note: Jerusalem means “City of Peace.”
-Yet today it is one of the most chaotic, terrorized, war-torn cities on earth!
-Obviously, Christ is not ruling from there.
+Yet today it is one of the most chaotic, terrorized, war-torn cities on Earth!
+Obviously, Christ is not ruling from there now.

 If God’s kingdom is already here, His subjects (all mankind) would live under Christ’s rule.
 Even Gentile nations such as Egypt will be required to obey Him—or suffer the consequences (Zech.
-14:16-19).
+14:16-19) once the kingdom moves to Zion (Mic.
+4:8).
 That is not the case today.

 In John 3:3, Christ told Nicodemus, a Pharisee, “Except a man be born again, he cannot see the kingdom of God.”
 Confused, Nicodemus replied, “How can a man be born when he is old?
 Can he enter the second time into his mother’s womb, and be born?
 Jesus answered…Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (vs. 4-5).